Algebraic Connectivity Reveals Modulated High-Order Functional Networks in Alzheimer's Disease: Results

-The weights computed with the $a(\mathcal{G})$ demonstrated greater discriminative power compared to the other three approaches, identifying six hyperedges with significant differences, while the mean Pearson correlation, the L2 norm of the LASSO coefficients, and the Gaussian similarity kernel identified only two significant hyperedges.
-All four methods highlighted differences across groups for hyperedge 9, which comprises regions within the somatomotor network.
-Hyperedge 75, composed of four regions from the salience ventral attention network and one region from the somatomotor network, was identified as significant by three of the methods, including the $a(\mathcal{G})$.
-When examining the FNs hyperedge weights, three out of seven FNs were found to be statistically different: the somatomotor, salience ventral attention, and default mode networks.
+The weights computed with the $a(\mathcal{G})$ highlighted a larger number of significant hyperedges compared to the other three approaches, identifying six hyperedges with significant differences.
+The mean Pearson correlation, the L2 norm of the LASSO coefficients, and the Gaussian similarity kernel identified only two significant hyperedges.
+All four methods highlighted differences across groups for hyperedge 9, which comprises regions within the somatomotor FN.
+Hyperedge 75, composed of four regions from the salience/ventral attention FN and one region from the somatomotor FN, was identified as significant by three of the methods, including the $a(\mathcal{G})$.
+When examining the FNs hyperedge weights, three out of seven FNs were found to be statistically different: the somatomotor, salience/ventral attention, and default-mode FNs.

-To further assess pairwise group differences, post-hoc comparisons were performed using the Mann-Whitney U test.
+To further assess pairwise group differences, post-hoc comparisons were performed using the Mann-Whitney test.
 Table \ref{tab:posthoc_stat_analysis} summarizes the results of this analysis, highlighting the number of hyperedges that exhibited significant differences between each pair of groups (HC vs MCI, HC vs AD, and MCI vs AD).

-The post-hoc analysis revealed a consistent ability across all considered approaches to discriminate HC from AD and MCI from AD.
-On the other hand, no hyperedge weights were able to differentiate the HC and MCI groups, except for the hyperedge 9 identified by the LASSO-based method.
-Similarly, the somatomotor network of the Schaefer atlas allowed differentiating HC and MCI groups.
+The post-hoc analysis revealed a consistent ability across all considered approaches to discriminate between HC and AD, as well as MCI and AD.
+On the other hand, no hyperedge weights were able to differentiate the HC and MCI groups, except for hyperedge 9 identified by the LASSO-based method.
+Similarly, the somatomotor FNs of the Schaefer 100 atlas allowed differentiating HC and MCI groups.

 Finally, the control analysis performed between the HC-hypergraph and HC-analysis found no differences between the two groups for all the methods, except for the Gaussian similarity kernel approach, which identified one hyperedge with an FDR-corrected $p < 0.05$.